pietrodardano/RL_Dog/assets/USD/README.txt

     look carefully where the .usd file is saved (spoiler: locally, in IsaacLab_ folder)

     the only problem with that method (and not the "gui" one) is that colors are not displayed

+aliengo_color is black !!!, i have to create the colored USD